-Property valuation risk - the properties that ALE owns have values that are exposed to movements in the Australian commercial property markets as well as the general levels of long and short term interest rates.
+• Property valuation risk - the properties that ALE owns have values that are exposed to movements in the Australian commercial property markets as well as the general levels of long and short term interest rates.
 ALE is unable to control the market forces that impact ALE's property values however ALE constantly monitors the property market to assess general trends in property values.
 ALE undertakes on-going condition and compliance audits of our properties and has independent valuers perform valuations on one third of the property portfolio on an annual basis.
-Declines in ALE's property values would reduce NTA and could also reduce headroom on debt covenants.
-At 31 December 2016 the closest debt covenant would be triggered by a decline of around 25% in property values and a resultant average capitalisation rate of 7.40%.
+Declines in ALE's property values will reduce net assets and could also reduce headroom to debt covenants.
+At 31 December 2017 the closest debt covenant would be triggered by a decline of around 31.4% in property values and a resultant average capitalisation rate of 7.50%.
 By way of comparison it should be noted that in the last 10 years the highest average capitalisation rate of ALE properties has been 6.60%.
+ALE therefore considers its exposure to property valuation risk is appropriate.

-- Interest rate risk ALE currently has \$480 million of outstanding borrowings and consequently faces the risk of reduced profitability and distributions should interest rates on borrowings increase materially.
-To mitigate this risk ALE uses fixed base interest rate borrowings and forward start hedges for the medium and long term.
-Existing hedging arrangements effectively fix ALE's interest expense to November 2025 at average base rates of between 3,26% and 3,54%.
-Increased credit margins may arise on refinancing.
-The impact of this risk is mitigated by adopting a diversified debt maturity profile, active engagement and continual communication with debt financiers. - Debt repayment risk ALE currently has outstanding borrowings representing a gearing level of 44.7% and has a medium term policy of maintaining gearing within a range of 50% to 55%.
+- Interest rate risk ALE currently has \$523 million of outstanding borrowings and consequently faces the risk of reduced profitability and distributions should interest rates on borrowings increase materially.
+To mitigate this risk ALE uses fixed rate borrowings and hedges variable rate borrowings for the medium and long term.
+Existing arrangements effectively hedge ALE's debt to November 2025 at average base rates of between 3.11% and 3.46%. - Refinancing risk ALE currently has borrowings representing a covenant gearing level of 41.7%, and will continue to seek to maintain gearing at an appropriate level.
 ALE consequently faces refinancing risk as and when borrowings mature and require repayment.
-Failure or delays in refinancing maturing borrowings could subject ALE to a number of risks that could potentially impact future earnings.
-To mitigate these risks ALE proactively staggers debt maturities, continually monitors debt markets, actively seeks to maintain ALE's current credit rating of Baa2 and maintains relationships with a range of diverse funding markets to ensure multiple funding options are available.
-ALE has a long track record of consistently approaching debt markets for refinancing well in advance of the scheduled debt maturity dates. - Single tenant risk all 86 of ALE's properties are leased to ALH, which is owned by Woolworths Limited (75%) and the Mathieson family (25%).
-In event of a default in rental payments by the tenant, ALE may be unable to pay interest on borrowings and distributions to securityholders.
-ALE manages this risk by monitoring the operating performance of each of the hotels and ALH on a regular basis.
-ALE also has the option of selling properties and/or issuing equity to meet its debt obligations.
+Failure, delays or increased credit margins in refinancing borrowings could subject ALE to a number of risks that could potentially impact future earnings.
+To mitigate these risks ALE proactively staggers debt maturities, continually monitors debt markets, actively seeks to maintain ALE's current credit rating of Baa2 and maintains relationships with diverse funding markets to ensure multiple funding options are available.
+ALE has a long track record of consistently approaching debt markets for refinancing well in advance of the scheduled debt maturity dates. - Single tenant risk all 86 of ALE's properties are leased to a single tenant, ALH which is owned by Woolworths Limited (75%) and the Bruce Mathieson Group (25%).
+In the event of a default in rental payments by the tenant, ALE may be unable to pay interest on borrowings and distributions to securityholders.
+ALE manages this risk by monitoring the operating performance of each of the properties and ALH on a regular basis.
+ALE also has the option of selling properties and/or issuing equity to meet its debt obligations. - Regulatory risk changes to liquor licence regulation or gaming licence regulation could significantly impact the trading performance of the operating businesses of ALH and therefore impact their EBITDAR.
+EBITDAR is a key determining factor for market rent reviews and therefore could impact on ALE's long term profitability.
+ALE is unable to control regulatory changes that may impact our properties but monitors potential changes and liaises with ALH to understand the potential impact on hotel profitability.